Ciloxan Ophthalmic Solution

 Long term carcinogenicity studies in mice and rats have been completed.
 After daily oral dosing for up to two years, there is no evidence that ciprofloxacin had any carcinogenic or tumorigenic effects in these species.

-Nursing Mothers: It is not known whether topically applied ciprofloxacin is excreted in human milk.
-However, it is known that orally administered ciprofloxacin is excreted in the milk of lactating rats and oral ciprofloxacin has been reported in human breast milk after a single 500 mg dose.
-Caution should be exercised when CILOXAN Ophthalmic Solution (ciprofloxacin hcl ophthalmic solution) is administered to a nursing mother.
+It is not known whether topically applied ciprofloxacin is excreted in human milk; however, it is known that orally administered ciprofloxacin is excreted in the milk of lactating rats and oral ciprofloxacin has been reported in human breast milk after a single 500 mg dose.
+Caution should be exercised when CILOXAN Ophthalmic Solution is administered to a nursing mother.

 Additional Ciloxan Ophthalmic Solution Information